rambasnet/Python-Fundamentals-Lab/readonly_labs/unittest_library/README.md

-# CS0 Lab - OOP and Unittesting
+# CS0 Lab - OOP and Unittesting with Unittest Library

 Possible Points: 100

-Write a Python program to solve the Kattis problem ID - Bijele: [https://open.kattis.com/problems/bijele](https://open.kattis.com/problems/bijele) .
-Read the problem statement carefully to design a correct solution using OOP and unittest.
+Write a Python program to solve the Kattis problem id - trik: [https://open.kattis.com/problems/trik](https://open.kattis.com/problems/trik).
+Read the problem statement carefully to design a correct solution using OOP and unittest library.

 ## Kattis Setup